Antique copper wall lamps from the 18th century

 Description

 Para of 1700 cast copper arms placed on a carved poplar wood core and silver-plated along the edge of the base.
-At the end of each arm, there is a lacquered wood candle holder with a large E27 bulb powered by an external electrical cord.
+At the end of the arm, there is a lacquered wooden candle holder with a large E27 bulb powered by an external electrical cord.
 Not working.
 This monumental pair of Italian wall sconces shows traces of mercury silvering.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and solid, often using brown stains, cornices, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+The Renaissance style is also significant.
+Flourishing in the 15th and 16th centuries, it left a lasting mark on furniture design.
+Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also introduced new possibilities, such as the construction of cabinets and broadly speaking, chest-type furniture.
 Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-The key to stylish antique furniture is originality.
+The most important aspect of stylish antique furniture is originality.
 Ultimately, this is crucial from the customer’s perspective, as many counterfeits circulate on the market.
-Luxury Products provides a certificate confirming the product’s compliance with the actual description and photos.
-We also have experts in art appraisal, historians, and specialists from around the world at your disposal.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details